Strawberry-Team/ucode-connect-Track-FullStack-uevent-Univent-backend/README.md

    ```bash
    npm install
    ```
-3. Configure the database connection by copying [.env.example](.env.example) to new file `.env`.
-After that put your MySQL credentials of root and new DB user:
+3. Configure the database connection by copying `.env.example` to new file `.env`.
+After that put your MySQL credentials of root user:
     ```
     # Database Root Configuration
     DB_ROOT_HOST=localhost
     DB_ROOT_PORT=3306
     DB_ROOT_USER=root
     DB_ROOT_PASSWORD=root
+    ```
+   Also, new DB user `uevent_sql` will be created after executing the next command.
+Credentials of `uevent_sql` user can be changed:
+    ```
     # Database App Configuration
     DB_APP_HOST=localhost
     DB_APP_PORT=3306